 Trouble Code P0107: MAP Sensor Voltage Too Low: This trouble code is telling you that your Dodge Dakota's fuel injection computer is seeing a MAP sensor voltage lower than a predetermined voltage (in its program) when the engine starts.

 Trouble code P0107 usually sets when the MAP sensor fails and reports a voltage that is between 2.3 to 0.2 Volts DC with the KEY ON ENGINE OFF (instead of a voltage of about 4.5 Volts) or a voltage of 0.2 Volts DC with the KEY ON ENGINE RUNNING for a period of about 2 seconds.

 Trouble Code P0108: MAP Sensor Voltage Too High: This trouble code is telling you that your Dodge Dakota's fuel injection computer is seeing a MAP sensor voltage greater than a predetermined voltage (in its program) when the engine starts and runs.

 Trouble code P0108 usually sets when the MAP sensor fails and reports a voltage that is at or above 4.5 Volts DC with the KEY ON ENGINE RUNNING longer than 2 seconds.

 The P0108 trouble code can also be set when the insulation on the MAP sensor wires starts to fall off and the wires short to each other.
 This causes the fuel injection computer to see the 5 Volts from the MAP sensor's power feed on the MAP signal wire.

 MAP Sensor Circuit Descriptions

-The MAP sensor is 3 wire type sensor.
-This means that it has a power wire, a ground wire and a signal wire.
+The MAP sensor is a 3 wire type sensor.
+This means that it has a power wire, a Ground wire and a signal wire.
 The table below has a brief description of each:

 |MAP Sensor Circuits 1997-1999 2.5L Dodge Dakota|